What the Bible says andmeans

 themselves as Jews, Christians and Muslims, it is important to understand what

-the Hebrew and Christian scriptures (Old and New Testament) says about this topic: both:
+the Hebrew and Christian scriptures (Old and New Testament) say about this topic: both:

 In its original Hebrew, Aramaic and Greek

-In modern times, after its translation into English by religious translators, and after its interpretation by conservative, mainline and liberal theologians.
+In modern times, after its translation into English, and after its interpretation by conservative, mainline and liberal theologians.

 Seven or eight main biblical passages that may deal with same-gender sexual behavior are described below.
-They are often referred to as "clobber" passages, because they are often used to attack persons with a homosexual or bisexual orientation.
-Unfortunately, they have been interpreted very differently by various religious denominations, para-church groups, and traditions.
-All groups recognize that these biblical passages condemn some types of behavior but there is no consensus within a given religion whether it refers to same-gender sexual behavior, and whether it refers to all people or only to persons with a heterosexual orientation.
+They are often referred to as "clobber" passages, because they are frequently used to attack persons with a homosexual or bisexual orientation -- that is, to clobber lesbians, gays and bisexuals.
+They have been interpreted very differently by various religious denominations, para-church groups, and religious traditions.
+All groups recognize that at least some of these biblical passages condemn some types of sexual behavior but there is no consensus within a given religion whether they refer to consensual sexual behavior by persons with a homosexual or bisexual orientation, or whether they refer to everyone.

-Only one passage, in Romans 1, discusses female same-sex sexual behavior.
-This text refers to male and female heterosexuals, who were former Christians who have left the faith, reverted to Paganism, and apparently engaged in some form of religiously inspired same-gender sex orgy against their basic nature.
-The passages appears to refer only to heterosexual men and women and say nothing about same-sex behavior by gays and lesbians.
-Some theologians have interpreted this passage as also condemning persons with a homosexual orientation who engage in opposite-sex sexual behavior against their basic nature.
+Only one passage, in Romans 1, focuses on both female and male same-sex sexual behavior.
+This text involves sexual behavior by male and female heterosexuals, who were former Christians.
+They had left the faith, reverted to Paganism, and apparently engaged in some form of religiously inspired same-gender sex orgy which was a violation of their basic heterosexual nature.
+The passage appears to refer only to heterosexual men and women and say nothing about same-sex behavior by gays and lesbians.
+Some liberal theologians have taken the logical step of interpreted this passage as also condemning persons with a homosexual orientation who engage in opposite-sex sexual behavior against their basic nature.
+Some conservative theologians have interpreted the same passage as condemning all same-gender sexual behavior whether by persons with a heterosexual, bisexual or homosexual orientation.

-Among the full spectrum of fath groups, from the most conservative to the most liberal:
+Among the full spectrum of faith groups, from the most conservative to the most liberal:

-Most conservative faith groups tend to interpret all of the clobber passages as condemning all forms of same-gender sexual behavior, whether by men or women.
-They do this, even though only one of the seven or eight passages actually refers to women, and this lone passage refers only to women with a heterosexual orientation.
+Most conservative faith groups tend to interpret all of the clobber passages as condemning all forms of same-gender sexual behavior, whether by men or women, and whether by persons with a heterosexual, homosexual or bisexual sexual orientation.
+They do this, even though only one of the seven or eight passages actually refers to women, and that passage refers only to women with a heterosexual orientation.

-Most liberal and progressive faith groups tend to interpret the same passages -- in their original languages -- as referring to:
+Most liberal and progressive faith groups tend to interpret the same passages -- in their original languages of Hebrew and Greek -- as referring to condemnation of:

-engaging in sexual behavior that is against one's sexual orientation and basic nature, and/or
+engaging in sexual behavior that is against one's sexual orientation and basic nature.

 engaging in bestiality -- sexual activity with a non-human species.